m3101/miceapi/readme.md

-# MMAPI - Multi-Mouse API
+# mmapi - Multi-Mouse API

-An API for managing multiple mouse inputs.
+An API for abstracting linux devices and making multiple simultaneous mice/pointer handling easier.

+This project was built and is maintained by a single person, thus, it hasn't been thoroughly tested (except for very basic use cases), so please report any issues and suggestions using this platform.

+* [Python module Documentation (At GitHub repo Wiki)][pydocs]
+* [C API Documentation (At GitHub repo Wiki)][cdocs]

 ---